"Where Does the Name MesaFive Come From?"

-Throughout the project the group ran into new, seemingly insurmountable problems and frequently concluded "an atomic bomb is impossible to build."
-The leaders would regularly turn to J. Robert Oppenheimer, the physicist who headed the Manhattan Project, to brainstorm solutions to the daily challenges they faced.
-Oppenheimer had a unique ability to understand complex problems in a wide variety of fields, to wade through a wealth of data and research and focus on the most relevant, and to ask the right questions so that they considered issues in new or different ways.
+Oppenheimer had a unique approach and ability to understand complex problems in a wide variety of fields, to wade through a wealth of data and research, to filter and then focus on the most relevant, and to ask the right questions so they could consider issues in new or different ways.
 Perhaps most importantly he helped others to self-realize solutions rather than just give them the answers.

 Oppenheimer loved the hills around Los Alamos, so when someone wanted to talk he would often take them for a walk.
 There was a mesa nearby they would regularly walk around but it didn’t have a name, so some of the scientists referred to it as "Mesa Five," the place they would go to for solutions.